gabriel96x1/jmrtdApp/README.md

 # jmrtdApp
- jmrtdApp to authenticate and read son eIDs ICAO Compliant
+A Free Softare to authenticate and read ICAO Compliants eID information.